Gmina Zdzieszowice

 Gmina Zdzieszowice is an urban-rural gmina (administrative district) in Krapkowice County, Opole Voivodeship, in south-western Poland.
 Its seat is the town of Zdzieszowice, which lies approximately 13 km south-east of Krapkowice and 31 km south-east of the regional capital Opole.

 The gmina covers an area of 57.85 km2.
 As of 2019, its total population was 15,740.

 The gmina contains part of the protected area called Góra Świętej Anny Landscape Park.

 Villages

-Apart from the town of Zdzieszowice, Gmina Zdzieszowice contains the villages and settlements of Dalnie, Bąków, Januszkowice, Jasiona, Krępna, Łęg, Lesiana, Oleszka, Paryż, Pietrowice, Rozwadza, Skały, Urzek, Wielmierzowice, Żyrowa.
+Apart from the town of Zdzieszowice, Gmina Zdzieszowice contains the villages and settlements of Dalnie, Bąków, Borek, Januszkowice, Jasiona, Krępna, Łęg, Lesiana, Oleszka, Paryż, Pietrowice, Rozwadza, Skały, Urzek, Wielmierzowice, Żyrowa.

 Neighbouring gminas

 Gmina Zdzieszowice is bordered by the town of Kędzierzyn-Koźle and by the gminas of Gogolin, Krapkowice, Leśnica, Reńska Wieś, Strzelce Opolskie and Walce.